DerTimonius/react-multi-carousel/README.md

 ### How the SSR mode works?

-Codes for SSR at [github](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).
+Code for SSR at [GitHub](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).

 - Demo for the SSR are at [here](https://react-multi-carousel.now.sh/)
 - Try to disable JavaScript to test if it renders on the server-side.